Close

 • Muscle Strength—It helps build the muscles in your baby’s neck, shoulders, and arms.
 These muscles are necessary for fighting gravity and lifting their head and developing upper body strength.

-• Sensory Development—Tummy time provides sensory experiences by allowing your baby to explore textures and surfaces from a different perspective.
+• Sensory DevelopmentIt provides sensory experiences by allowing your baby to explore textures and surfaces from a different perspective.

 • Bonding Opportunity—This activity offers a great time for parents to bond with their baby.
-Making tummy time fun and engaging can enhance emotional connections.
+Making the sessions fun and engaging can enhance emotional connections.

 • Hand-Eye Coordination—Reaching for toys and looking around during tummy time helps improve your baby’s hand-eye coordination and visual skills.

-The huge benefits of tummy time are essential for keeping your baby on track with their muscle growth and movement.
+The huge benefits of these sessions are essential for keeping your baby on track with their muscle growth and movement.
 When prioritized and done daily, you can see your baby begin to show more control over their movements and become stronger overall.

 Tummy Time Basics